The-Swarm-Corporation/AgentOS/README.md

 ## Overview

 AgentOS is a lightweight, single-file implementation that provides a robust foundation for building autonomous AI agents.
 It implements the core concepts outlined in Karpathy's Agent OS architecture while maintaining simplicity and extensibility.
+Developed by [Swarms.ai](https://swarms.ai) and its partners, AgentOS is a production-ready implementation of autonomous AI agents that follows the architectural principles outlined by Andrej Karpathy.

 ## Features